Master's Program

 - Short-term Overseas Training (1 credit・Optional)

-In this optional training, Master’s students are supported to stay at an educational institution abroad to participate in a short-term overseas training (8-14 days).
+In this optional training, Master’s students are supported to stay at an institution abroad to participate in a short-term overseas training (8-14 days).
 Please contact the office of your department about financial support for traveling expenses.

 Master’s thesis and the seminar

-- Master’s thesis and the seminar (8-16 credits・Compulsory)
+- Master’s thesis and the seminar (10-16 credits・Compulsory)

 Doctoral program